firemodels/smv/Utilities/Scripts/README.md

 # Utilities/Scripts

 This directory contains scripts for generating images and animations of FDS cases.
-It also contains utility scripts used by other scripts in the repo such as setting up the graphics environment for the image generating scripts,  identifying Git and compiler versions .
+It also contains utility scripts used by other scripts in this repo, scripts for setting up the graphics environment for the image generating scripts and for identifying Git and compiler versions when building smoke iew.
 These notes are preliminary, a work in progress.

 ## fds2html.sh